-- 6) notice of the right to appeal the final decision of the school system to the State Coordinator within three school days and the option to request an extension from the State Coordinator, along with a step-by-step description of how to dispute the school's decision file the appeal; - 7) notice of the right to enroll immediately in the school located in the assignment area of the student's temporary residence of choice or remain in the school of origin with transportation provided pending resolution of the dispute if such transportation is requested by the parent, guardian, or homeless liaison on behalf of the youth; - 8) notice that immediate enrollment includes full participation in all school activities; and - 9) notice of the right to obtain assistance of advocates or attorneys; - 10) notice of the right to provide supporting written or oral documentation during the appeals process. - c.
+- 4) a simple complaint form that a complainant can understand, complete, and submit to the homeless liaison to initiate the dispute resolution process and to pursue any subsequent appeals to the superintendent and board; - 5) notice that the board of education or a designated panel of the board will make the final decision on behalf of the school system; - notice of the right to appeal, or request an extension of time to appeal, the final decision of the school system to the State Coordinator within three school days of receipt of the final decision and the option to request an extension from the State Coordinator, along with a step by step description of how to file the appeal; - 7) notice of the right to enroll immediately in the school located in the assignment area of the student's temporary residence or remain in the school of origin with transportation provided by the school system pending resolution of the dispute if such transportation is requested by the parent, guardian, or homeless liaison on behalf of the youth; - 8) notice that immediate the right to enrollment includes the right to fully participateion in all school activities; - 9) notice of the right to obtain assistance of advocates or attorneys; and - 10) notice of the right to provide supporting written or oral documentation during the appeals process. - c.
 The homeless liaison shall attempt to informally resolve the matter.
 Complainants are encouraged to attempt informal resolution through discussion with the homeless liaison when possible. - d.
 If informal resolution is unsuccessful, the homeless liaison shall inform the complainant of the right to appeal the matter by initiating the dispute resolution process provided in subsection D.2, below. - e.
 If the complaint initiates the dispute resolution process, the homeless liaison shall expedite the process so that a final decision in the dispute is reached within 15 school days or 30 calendar days, whichever is less.
-The student or parent or guardian will be referred to the system's homeless liaison, who shall carry out the appeal process as expeditiously as possible after receiving notice of the dispute. - 2.
-Homeless Liaison ReviewSteps in the Dispute Resolution Process and Related Timelines - a.
-Homeless Liaison Review cannot be resolved informally, the complainant may present a formal complaint orally or in writing to the homeless liaison either directly or through the principal of the school at which enrollment is sought.